100xA/blackwatch/_posts/2021-01-01-project-zample.md

 * [Link to the repository](https://github.com/100xA/Zample)
 * [Link to the website on Notion](https://pstarterapp.de)

-The program is no longer active.
+The project is no longer active.